 How to Make Popcorn Cones

 I think popcorn is an absolute must for a Greatest Showman party!
 We had this cute retro popcorn machine, and it works great.
 It’s so fun to let everyone have their own individual serving of popcorn in these festive paper cones.
 These popcorn cones are super easy to make with my free Star Patterned Paper and some tape.
 Check out this other DIY popcorn cone post if you want to see step-by-step photos for how to roll them up.
 You can get the fun star pattern paper as part of my Magic Show Party Pack.
-Just fill out the form above to receive the FREE pack.
+Just fill out the form at the end of this post to get the free printable pack.

 How to Make Paper Mini Top Hats

 Last but certainly not least, these paper mini top hats would be a fun craft project for a Greatest Showman party.
 These paper top hats are a bit more involved so it would be a better craft project for older kids (age 11+).
-You’ll need my free printable template which is available in the free printable Magic Show Party Pack.
-Just fill out the form below, and I’ll email it over.
+You’ll need my free printable template which is available in the free Magic Show Party Pack — just fill out the form below.
 You’ll also need scissors, Scotch quick-drying Tacky Glue and the Advanced Tape Glider.
 We used some decorative tape to add a “ribbon” and bow around our hat.
 We attached the paper mini top hats to headbands for wearing.
 There are detailed instructions on the free template.